fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/tas/agency/federal_account.md

                     + `2`
         With this tree structure, only TAS will be returned, and the tree depth will always be one, regardless of provided depth.
         + `filter` (optional, string)
-        When provided, only results who's id or name matches the provided string (case insensitive) will be returned, along with any ancestors to a matching node.
+        When provided, only results whose id or name matches the provided string (case insensitive) will be returned, along with any ancestors to a matching node.
     + Schema

             {